 Co-owner of Cardigan Feed Services Ltd.

-Mary Grant has been in the agricultural business for more than 40 years.
-She and her family, Herman, Margaret, and George, own Cardigan Feed Services Ltd., Cardigan Bearing and Steel, Soya-source, and Three B Transport.
-Between all four companies, they have 35 employees.
+Mary Grant and her family, Herman, Margaret, and George, own Cardigan Feed Services Ltd., Cardigan Bearing and Steel, Soya-source, and Three B Transport.
+Between all four companies, they have 35 employees and have been in business since 1959.

 “Truck drivers are very important employees in our company.
 I have learned over the years to be very respectful of their time, and not keep them waiting.